The 3 Most Common Reasons For Divorce — And How To Fix Them

 @kokobeaute This simple sentence can improve your entire relationship!#arguingwithboyfriend #stoparguments #datingadvice ♬ original sound - Koko Slunjski

 Healthy couplehood is like a two-person dance pattern, with lifts and dips.
 One person can't save a relationship alone.
 You have to do this as a team.
-Next, it's absolutely critical that you turn your relationship into a "hurt-free zone."
+Next, you must turn your relationship into a "hurt-free zone."
 This is one of the most powerful strategies for preventing breakups and divorce.
 In your "hurt-free zone," toxic communication habits are simply not allowed to continue.
 Once you've set up your "hurt-free zone," saving your marriage by making it a contest of generosity becomes faster, and easier and will eventually kick into autopilot.
 Meeting your partner's needs and wishes gets easier and easier as they meet yours, and vice versa.
 It becomes a contagious and virtuous cycle.

 Once Charlotte and Finn turned their marriage into a "hurt-free zone," their relationship stabilized fast.
 They could not believe how much things started to turn around for them in just days.
 And in a matter of weeks, they both became great armchair relationship counselors.
-That really helped them save their marriage.
+That helped them save their marriage.
 This is an amazing way to learn and apply a few simple but powerful communication strategies.
 Charlotte and Finn have now been happily married best friends for years and they've built an amazing family together.

 Advertisement